Organic Backyard Gardening

 Number of beds:

-To fill the raised bed(s) with compost you will need cubic yards ( cubic feet).
+To fill the raised bed(s) you will need cubic yards ( cubic feet).

 For the "Mel's Mix" Recipe You Will Need: